For our tour description, itinerary, past triplists, dates, fees, and more, please VISIT OUR TOUR PAGE.

 BLACK-THROATED FLOWERPIERCER (Diglossa brunneiventris)

-GRAY-BELLIED FLOWERPIERCER (Diglossa carbonaria) – An endemic that is quite common at higher elevations.
-[E]
+GRAY-BELLIED FLOWERPIERCER (Diglossa carbonaria) [E]

 RUSTY FLOWERPIERCER (Diglossa sittoides)